-Em ergency Response Prepared lness
+Em ergency Response Prepared ness

 Matrix

 Exercise Date Time Announced Description

 (A)

 Unannounced

 (U)

-l l Drill -
+Drill l

 Lockdown, Shelter 2/1/18 9:50 a.m.
 A Lockdown/Shelter in Place drill

 in Place performed in the Foundation

 Evacuation 2/8/18 10:00 a.m.
 A Evacuation performed in the

 Student Services Center

 Shelter in Place 2/8/18 2:30 p.m.
 A Shelter in Place performed in the

 Learning Technology Center

 Shelter in Place 2/27/18 10:45 a.m.
 A Shelter in Place performed in the

 Business Technology Building

-Evacuation 4/3/18 1:18 p.m.
-A Evacuation drill performed in the

-Emergency Services Education

-Center

-Eme rgency Response Preparedne ess Matrix Lockdown 4/23/18 11:30 a.m.
-A Lockdown drill performed in the Science Building Evacuation/Fire 4/24/2018 1:00 PM U Fire Drill Community Service Center Evacuation/Fire Drill 10/09/2018 7:00PM U Evacuation/Fire Drill was performed in the Community Service Center Shelter in Place 10/09/2018 7:45AM U A Shelter in Place exercise held in the Veterinarian Technician building (McLennan Community College Ranch) Shelter in Place 10/13/2018 10:08AM A Shelter in place drill performed in the Enrollment Services Center Lockdown/Active Shooter 10/30/2018 10:45AM A Lockdown/Active Shooter drill was performed in the Business & Technology Building Shelter in Place 11/15/2018 10:00AM A Shelter in Place drill performed in the Health Profession Building Shelter in Place 11/15/2018 10:00AM A Shelter in Place drill performed in the Health Profession Nursing Building Shelter in Place 11/15/2018 10:00AM A Shelter in Place drill performed in the Health Profession Simulation Building Shelter in Place 11/15/2018 10:00AM A Shelter in Place drill performed in the Lecture Hall Building Lockdown/Active Shooter 11/6/2018 10:00AM A Lockdown/Active Shooter drill was performed in the Ball Preforming arts building Lockdown 11/14/2018 10:00AM A Lockdown drill held in the Science building Shelter in Place 11/15/2018 10:00AM A Shelter in Place drill held in the Research and Effectiveness area in the Learning Technology Center building
+Eme rgency Response Preparedne 288 Matrix Evacuation 4/3/18 1:18 p.m.
+A Evacuation drill performed in the Emergency Services Education Center Lockdown 4/23/18 11:30 a.m.
+A Lockdown drill performed in the Science Building Evacuation/Fire 4/24/2018 1:00 PM U Fire Drill Community Service Center Evacuation/Fire Drill 10/09/2018 7:00PM U Evacuation/Fire Drill was performed in the Community Service Center Shelter in Place 10/09/2018 7:45AM U A Shelter in Place exercise held in the Veterinarian Technician building (McLennan Community College Ranch) Shelter in Place 10/13/2018 10:08AM A Shelter in place drill performed in the Enrollment Services Center Lockdown/Active Shooter 10/30/2018 10:45AM A Lockdown/Active Shooter drill was performed in the Business & Technology Building Shelter in Place 11/15/2018 10:00AM A Shelter in Place drill performed in the Health Profession Building Shelter in Place 11/15/2018 10:00AM А Shelter in Place drill performed in the Health Profession Nursing Building Shelter in Place 11/15/2018 10:00AM A Shelter in Place drill performed in the Health Profession Simulation Building Shelter in Place 11/15/2018 10:00AM A Shelter in Place drill performed in the Lecture Hall Building Lockdown/Active Shooter 11/6/2018 10:00AM A Lockdown/Active Shooter drill was performed in the Ball Preforming arts building Lockdown 11/14/2018 10:00AM A Lockdown drill held in the Science building

-Er nergency Response Preparedness 1 Matrix Shelter in Place 12/3/2108 10:00AM A Shelter in place performed in the Administration Building Evacuation/Fire Drill 12/5/2018 1:07AM U Evacuation/Fire rill was performed in the Emergency Services Education Center building Lockdown 12/07/2018 10:00AM A Lockdown drill was held at the McLennan Community College Foundation offices Shelter in Place 12/07/2018 10:00AM A A tabletop shelter in place exercise was held at the McLennan Community College Foundation offices Lockdown 1/09/2019 9:30AM A Lockdown/Active Shooter drill held in the Learning technology Center Library Evacuation/Fire 3/26/2019 10:00AM A Evacuation/Fire drill was performed in the Enrollment Services Center building tabletop exercise FEMA VTTX Active threat (shooter/Hostage) on campus 9/12/2019 11:00AM-3:00PM A All department heads and above along with outside response partners Full scale POD exercise 10/31/2019 3:30AM-12:00PM A Campus Wide Full scale 100+ participants MCC MyAlert Tests 7/11/2018 U MCC Alert: Test Alert to all users 9/13/2018 U MCC Alert: Test Alert to all users 1/10/2019 U MCC Alert: Test Alert to all users 10/13/2019 U MCC Alert: Test Alert to all users 01/09/2020 U MCC Alert: Test Alert to all users
+Er nergency Response Preparedness ; Matrix Shelter in Place 11/15/2018 10:00AM A Shelter in Place drill held in the Research and Effectiveness area in the Learning Technology Center building Shelter in Place 12/3/2108 10:00AM А Shelter in place performed in the Administration Building Evacuation/Fire Drill 12/5/2018 1:07AM U Evacuation/Fire rill was performed in the Emergency Services Education Center building Lockdown 12/07/2018 10:00AM A Lockdown drill was held at the McLennan Community College Foundation offices Shelter in Place 12/07/2018 10:00AM A A tabletop shelter in place exercise was held at the McLennan Community College Foundation offices Lockdown 1/09/2019 9:30AM A Lockdown/Active Shooter drill held in the Learning technology Center Library Evacuation/Fire 3/26/2019 10:00AM A Evacuation/Fire drill was performed in the Enrollment Services Center building tabletop exercise FEMA VTTX Active threat (shooter/Hostage) on campus 9/12/2019 11:00AM-3:00PM A All department heads and above along with outside response partners Full scale POD exercise 10/31/2019 3:30AM-12:00PM A Campus Wide Full scale 100+ participants State wide COVID- 19 Vaccine VTX 10/28/2020 10:30AM-3:30 PM А Campus key Emergency Management Personnel participated in the exercise Evacuation/Fire 11/09/2020 10:00AM А Emergency Service Education Center